falconry/falcon/docs/user/tutorial-asgi.rst

 ===============

 In this tutorial we'll walk through building an API for a simple image sharing service.
-Along the way, we'll discuss
+Along the way, we'll discuss the basic anatomy of an asynchronous Falcon application: responders, routing, middleware, executing synchronous functions in an executor, and more!

 .. note::
    This tutorial covers the asynchronous flavor of Falcon using